pgtipping/Synthalyst/memory-bank/progress.md

   - Ensured consistency between the content creation guide and the blog creation interface

 - Fixed ContentGuide component UI issues (2025-03-09 21:45:00)

   - Added overflow-hidden to the parent Card component to prevent content from extending beyond boundaries
   - Added max-w-full to all TabsContent elements to ensure proper width constraints
   - Implemented break-words on text content to prevent overflow of long words
   - Added overflow-x-auto to the TabsList to ensure tabs are scrollable on smaller screens
   - Wrapped tab content in divs with break-words class for consistent text wrapping
   - Improved mobile responsiveness and overall user experience

+- Improved ContentGuide component layout (2025-03-09 22:30:00)
+  - Restructured the component with proper containment to prevent overflow
+  - Added nested overflow containers to handle content at different levels
+  - Implemented flex-wrap for tab navigation to improve mobile responsiveness
+  - Ensured consistent padding and spacing throughout the component
+  - Fixed visual balance with proper containment within the parent container
+  - Enhanced the overall user experience with a more stable layout

 ## Known Issues